microsoft/MicroHack/03-Azure/01-01-App Innovation/01_AppServicetoContainerApps/walkthrough/challenge-2/solution.md

     ENTRYPOINT ["dotnet", "MicroHackApp.dll"]

 Let's quickly go over what happens in the Dockerfile:
 * Line 3 to 5 copy a base image that already contains a .NET runtime environment, a web server and some more dependencies so that you do not have to create everything from scratch.
-The working directory to store files is set to */app* and port 80 is opened.
+The working directory to store files is set to */app*.
+Port 8080 is opened, so your application will listen on this port for incoming requests.
 * Line 7 to 13 are used to compile to application code from the repository.
 * Line 15 to 16 are used to publish the ready-to-run application
 * Finally line 18 to 21 are used to create the final image that will later be deployed.